 Gaudí in 4D (G Experiència)

 Want a more thrilling way to experience Gaudí’s world?
 If your children are not too young (over 6 years old) and they like action, they will love to put on the glasses and feel the adrenaline of G Experiència.
-This is not regular day-to day cinema but a 4D fantasy and animation film with Gaudí’s life creations as the main theme.
-The movie is bit short but the ticket entrance also includes the exhibition space with interactive holograms and puzzles to learn about the architect in a fun and entertaining way.
+This is not a regular day-to-day cinema but a 4D fantasy and animation film with Gaudí’s life creations as the main theme.
+The movie is a bit short but the ticket entrance also includes the exhibition space with interactive holograms and puzzles to learn about the architect in a fun and entertaining way.

 OUR TIP: Maybe it is a good idea to see the movie after you have visited the attractions so you can recognise them and enjoy it even more.